 Apply online or download, print & mail the PDF application.

 - Statement of Purpose

 Applicants must provide a Statement of Purpose indicating their reason for choosing the MSc program (specific to Finance, Management or Marketing), their career goals, and how the program will contribute to achieving those goals.
 Applicants may also state their preliminary research interests.
 Statement of Purpose should be 500-1000 words in length.

 - Three Letters of Reference*

 Applicants must include at least two academic references (i.e. from former professors).
 The third letter may be from a business reference.
-Reference providers must send Academic Assessment Form and supporting letters directly to the Graduate Admissions Application Centre.
+Reference providers must send the document(s) directly to Concordia University's Enrollment Services, or the document(s) may be delivered in a sealed envelope with the referee’s signature across the back flap to Graduate Admissions Services.
 Faxed copies and opened letters delivered by students will not be accepted.